 In the past, burning of ash logs was thought to drive evil spirits from the room.
 There has been a long-standing belief dating back to the writings of ancient Roman author, Pliny the Elder, that ash-sticks can be used to repel snakes or to protect against snake-bite.
 Some thought a single blow with an ash-stick would kill a snake, whereas others believed that simply drawing a circle around it, or just carrying an ash-stick, would protect the user.

 The Millennium Seed Bank Partnership aims to save plant life worldwide, focusing on plants under threat and those of most use in the future.
 Seeds are dried, packaged and stored at a sub-zero temperature in our seed bank vault.

 Two collections of Fraxinus excelsior seeds are held in Kew’s Millennium Seed Bank based at Wakehurst in West Sussex.

 This species at Kew

-There are over 200 specimens of Fraxinus excelsior in the collections at Kew and Wakehurst Place.
+There are over 200 specimens of Fraxinus excelsior in the collections at Kew and Wakehurst.
 These include a range of cultivars grown for their horticultural merit.
 The main ash collection is grown along either side of Princess Walk at Kew.
 European ash can also be seen growing in Kew’s Conservation Area.

 Dried and alcohol-preserved specimens of Fraxinus excelsior are held in Kew’s Herbarium, where they are available to researchers by appointment.
 Details of some of these can be seen online in Kew’s Herbarium Catalogue.